-This report summarizes the results from FFE compliance review activities related to plans certified for Plan Year (PY) 2021.1 By sharing this report, CMS can provide insights on identified areas of noncompliance in 2021 and help QHP issuers ensure their processes, procedures, and activities comply with CMS regulations and guidance.
+This report summarizes the results from FFE compliance review activities related to plans certified for Plan Year (PY) 2022.
+By sharing this report, CMS can provide insights on identified areas of noncompliance in 2022 and help QHP issuers ensure their processes, procedures, and activities comply with CMS regulations and guidance.

-Per 45 CFR § 155.1010(a)(2) and § 156.715, CMS may conduct compliance reviews of QHP issuers offering QHPs, including stand-alone dental plans (SADPs), in the FFEs to ensure ongoing compliance with QHP certification standards and FFE requirements.
-CMS selected 19 QHP issuer identification numbers (IDs) from 14 FFE states2 for compliance reviews of plans certified for PY 2021.
-These compliance reviews focused on QHP issuer processes and operational testing related to the following areas: prescription drug benefits, QHP issuer participation standards, access to and exchange of health data and plan information, transparency in coverage, rate and benefits information, marketing and benefit design, network adequacy, special enrollment period notices, enrollment processes for qualified individuals (privacy and security), termination of coverage for qualified individuals, QHP issuer oversight of delegated and downstream entities including affiliated agents and brokers, rating variations, health insurance casework system (HICS), maintenance of records, quality standards, renewal and re-enrollment notices, and compliance plans.
+Per 45 CFR § 155.1010(a)(2) and § 156.715, CMS may conduct compliance reviews of issuers offering QHPs, including stand-alone dental plans (SADPs), in the FFEs to ensure ongoing compliance with QHP certification standards and FFE requirements.
+CMS selected 19 QHP issuer identification numbers (IDs) from 14 FFE states2 for compliance reviews of plans certified for PY 2022.
+These compliance reviews focused on QHP issuer processes and operational testing related to the following areas:

+- Prescription drug benefits

+- QHP issuer participation standards

+- QHP rate and benefit information

+- Access to and exchange of health data and plan information

+- Transparency in coverage

+- Marketing and benefit design

+- Network adequacy

+- Meaningful Access

+- Special enrollment period notices

+- Enrollment processes for qualified individuals (privacy and security)

+- Termination of coverage for qualified individuals

+- QHP issuer oversight of delegated and downstream entities

+- Agent and broker oversight

+- Rating variations

+- Health insurance casework system (HICS)

+- Maintenance of records

+- Patient safety standards

+- Quality rating systems and marketing requirements